3MFConsortium/spec_materials/3MF Materials Extension.md

 The box attribute was DEPRECATED in version 1.2.
 Producers SHOULD NOT generate it and consumer SHOULD ignore it.

 **tilestyleu, tilestylev** - The tile style of "wrap" essentially means that the same texture SHOULD be repeated in the specified axis (both in the positive and negative directions), for the axis value.
 The tile style of "mirror" means that each time the texture width or height is exceeded, the next repetition of the texture SHOULD be reflected across a plane perpendicular to the axis in question.
 The tile style of "clamp" means all Texture 2D Coordinates outside of the range zero to one will be assigned the color of the nearest edge pixel.
+The tile style of "none" means that all Texture 2D Coordinates outside the range zero to one have the intent to allow seeing through it.

+When tile style "none" is used as a single property, all Texture 2D Coordinates outside of the range zero to one will be assigned the color of the object’s default property.
+If not color defined it will be assigned the material’s color which is consumer dependent.

-The tile style of "none" means that all Texture 2D Coordinates outside the range zero to one will be assigned the transparent white color (#FFFFFF00).
-See section [2.1.
-Color](#21-color).
+When tile style "none" is used in multi-properties, all Texture 2D Coordinates outside of the range zero to one will be assigned the RGB color of the nearest edge pixel with fully transparent alpha (#RRGGBB00).

+Note: when rendering on screen, the display color specifies the material color and display properties SHOULD be blended to provide a realistic preview.
+When printing, the actual material color is not specified in the 3MF document, but it MAY be known by the printer by other means.

 **filter** - The producer MAY require the use of a specific filter type by specifying either “linear” for bilinear interpolation or “nearest” for nearest neighbor interpolation.
 The producer SHOULD use “auto” to indicate to the consumer to use the highest quality filter available.
 If source texture is scaled with the model, the specified filter type MUST be applied to the scaling operation.
 The default value is “auto”.